 Nuxeo: What’s your main focus right now?
 My main focus right now is the 5.5 release.
 We’ve been making significant changes in the way platform user interface styles and layouts are managed.
 This results in a re-engineering of existing features and I’ve been part of this process both as a “user” (to try to better define requirements for the way the platform should handle the design), but also by porting all the existing design elements to that new system.
 It’s not a “visible” part of my job, but it’s as important as anything else.
 Basically my mission is to make sure the way the platform can be styled fits with the way a web designer designs.
 We have many files that are linked and dependent on each other, which makes them difficult to replace, so the goal with doing this kind of streamlining is to better enable customers to adapt the application to fit their company brand through various color presets, different themes or additional customization.
 Of course in 5.5 we are also working on a long list of improvements to the UI, especially in the new collaborative module.

 Nuxeo: And your next area of focus?
-To make this entire system simple and easily integrated with Nuxeo Studio.
+To make this entire system simple and easily integrated with Nuxeo Studio, our low-code development SaaS tool.
 That means incorporating many small details that help the user understand what they’re doing, where they want to go after, and also making sure we have design elements in place that ask a user if they’re really doing what they want to do.

 Nuxeo: What’s your favorite project that you’ve worked on?
 Hmm…it’s hard to pick, as each new project is a new challenge!
 My first big user interface design project was Nuxeo DAM.
 When I started at Nuxeo, Nuxeo DM was already underway, but DAM hadn’t been created yet.
 So this was a great option as I was able to start from ground zero.
 I was able to see how the various elements of the application and the visual design aspects related to each other from a functional standpoint—what absolutely needed to be present so a user could carry out tasks and what was purely design.
 Also starting from the beginning, I was able to learn and understand how the pieces of the software were put together, to know what is linked with what and where the dependencies existed.
 Knowing this has helped a great deal with the work I’m doing now to clean up the design files, which is very satisfying because I know it will make things easier for both users and developers.